AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Use trace sampling policies.md

 You can perform the following steps to configure sampling based on thread profiling for slow calls:

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.

-2. On the Applications page, click the name of the application.
+3. On the Applications page, click the name of the application.

-3. In the left-side navigation pane, click **Application Settings**.
+4. In the left-side navigation pane, click **Application Settings**.
 On the page that appears, click the **Custom Configuration** tab.

-4. In the **Thread settings** section, turn on or turn off the switch of the thread diagnostics method stack and the master switch of thread profiling.
+5. In the **Thread settings** section, turn on or turn off the switch of the thread diagnostics method stack and the master switch of thread profiling.
 Specify a threshold to trigger slow call listening.

     ![Thread Settings](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2652458061/p43185.png)